 - Explore the ideas being discussed through the MAHB Blog.
 Add your thoughts to the discussion and contact us about contributing your own piece to the series.

 - Engage others in thoughtful conversations about large-scale transformative social change to become ecologically sustainable.
-For ideas and guidance, take a look at Andrew Gaines’s guide to Tabletop Presentations.
+For ideas and guidance, take a look at Andrew Gaines’s guide to Kitchen Table Presentations.